jkuri/webterminal/README.md

 # WebTerminal

-WebTerminal is an xterm-compatible terminal emulator based on web techonolgies.
+WebTerminal is an xterm-compatible terminal emulator based on web technologies.

 It uses [this](https://chromium.googlesource.com/apps/libapps/+/HEAD/hterm) awesome lib from ChromeOS developers.

-Others technologies used: `node.js`, `express`, `ws`, and `sass` for styling.
+Others technologies used: `NodeJS`, `express`, `ws` and `SASS`.

 ### Installation